SystemsApproach/7E/preface.rst

-We emphasize the approach because our goal is to both cover the important concepts and practices in networking, and show—by example—how computer systems are designed an built in practice.
-If you work in the software industry (or hope to), mastering the latter is likely to be an essential requirement for contributing to the design process.
+We emphasize the approach because our goal is to both cover the important concepts and practices in networking, and show—by example—how computer systems are designed and built in practice.
+If you work in the software industry (or hope to), mastering the latter is likely to be a requirement for participating in the design process.
 This is true whether you work on low-level systems or high-level applications and services.

 When applying the Systems Approach to networking in earlier editions, we started each chapter with the problem to be solved in that chapter.